 Students are free to arrange their own airfare and transportation to Florence and the workshop.

-DISCOUNTS: $20 for new referrals from paid attending student (credited when registration complete).
+DISCOUNTS: $25 for new referrals from paid attending student (credited when registration complete).
 Alumni (of previous Goodman residency workshops) -- ask about alumni discounts.
+Some need-based scholarships may be available.
+Email for information to this address: or phone or write Linda.

-DEPOSITS: $500 US plus registration fees for toursare due early to reserve your place -- enrollment is limited!
-Balance (plus additional deposit & fee for arranged housing, details on request) due March 1or until workshop fills.
+DEPOSITS: $750 US plus registration fees for tours are due early to reserve your place -- enrollment is limited!
+Balance due by December for early-bird discount (plus additional deposit & fee for arranged housing, details on request) .
 Send deposits to address below with advance registration form below.
-Fill out and return complete application and registration forms from handbook or click here for only the forms.
+Fill out and return complete application and registration forms from handbook or click here for only the forms or flyer and short form.

-RESPONSIBILITY: We reserve the right to cancel any tour or workshop prior to departure, in which case the entire payment will be refunded without further obligation on our part.
+RESPONSIBILITY: If the minimum of eight students do not enroll, a supplement will be required.
+We reserve the right to cancel any tour or workshop prior to departure, in which case the entire payment will be refunded without further obligation on our part.
 The right is also reserved to decline to accept or to retain any person as a member of the workshop or tours.
-REFUND POLICY: Deposits and fees are refundable, less a $150 per person cancellation fee, if requested in writing by February 15, 2008.
-After this date, refunds only made if workshop is full and a replacement is found.
-Cancellation insurance is recommended. top of page

 ADVANCE REGISTRATION -- COPY AND EMAIL THIS FORM or sign up online at my private Dreambook on home page.
 Also fill in longer registration forms to mail with your check. download Registration forms here -- Adobe PDF.